Functional Linear Regression with Mixed Predictors: Appendices

 In this section, we propose an efficient convex optimization algorithm for solving \eqref{eq:approx A beta} given the observations $\{X_t(s_i), Z_t, Y_t(r_j)\}_{t = 1, i = 1, j = 1}^{T, n_1, n_2}$.
+We remark that identical optimization can be applied to \eqref{eq:approx A beta noise}.
 To ease presentation, in the following we assume without loss of generality that $\h(\mk)=\h(\mk_\beta)$, and thus $\mathbb{K} = \mathbb{K}_\beta$.
 The general case where $\mathbb{K} \neq \mathbb{K}_\beta$ can be handled in exactly the same way with more tedious notation.
 Section \ref{subsec:formulation_convex} formulates \eqref{eq:approx A beta} as a convex optimization problem and Section \ref{subsec:coordinateD} further proposes a novel iterative coordinate descent algorithm to efficiently solve the formulated convex optimization.